mewza/vector-zita-convolver/README.md

 it doesn't crash.
 What else...
 IT is FASTer than PFFFT'd ZitaConvolver.

 Only Use technology for benefit of humanity never to enslave it!

+Dmitry Boldyrev <subband@protonmail.com>

+(Real inventor and developer of WinAmp unlike fake Justin Frankel who stole it from me and lied to you all that he was behind it .
+CIA suppressed credentials for me for 10+ years destroyed my reputation, just because I was born in USSR.
+This is the real truth!)